 Please join us in the Parish Hall. for a cuppa, chat and cake at 3.00 pm Monday 20 March

 We only have two people volunteering to lead children's liturgy at present.
 For this valuable and appreciated ministry to continue in the future it is crucial that more people are willing to become involved.
 If you would like to help from September please contact Kay Rhodes (07591 175774)

-For prayers for someone sick or otherwise in need to be added to the Bidding Prayers in February then contact Edmund Costello firstname.lastname@example.org
+For prayers for someone sick or otherwise in need to be added to the Bidding Prayers in March then contact Tom McIntyre TeL: 461596 firstname.lastname@example.org

 You are warmly invited to join the Lectio Divina prayer group.
 Lectio Divinia is the prayerful reading of the Bible; it is your encountr with the Word, who loves you unconditionally and is ever present and real in your life.
 Meetings are on Tuesday's at 7.00 pm.
 For more information please contact Pollie Milligan on 01373 471386 or email email@example.com or Chris Kowalik firstname.lastname@example.org

 This parish prayer group meet on the first Friday of the month at 7.30 pm in the presbytery.
 New members most welcome For more information contact Gerry James Tel: 01373 812002